evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 ## 2026-March-10 - Operations of Functions (Precalculus - College Algebra 5) :
 https://www.youtube.com/watch?v=7N_-G4usp6Q&list=PLDesaqWTN6ESsmwELdrzhcGiRhk5DjwLP&index=6
 - if you run something through two functions, you have to make sure that it clears BOTH the domains - domain issues persist through addition, subtraction, multiplication, and division - You can even develop new domain problems after doing operations
+- When multiplying, you should always keep the denominators factored and not combined/distributed, it's easier to have the denominator factored when graphing, or when working with fractions it's easier to find the LCD(lowest common denominator)
 -
 ### Operations of Functions